If you have problems with your sinuses, you should know these terms.

 Deviated septum.
 It’s a shift in the vertical bone (septum) that divides the right side of your nose from the left.

 Functional endoscopic sinus surgery (FESS).
 Your surgeon will use a tool called an endoscope to look into your nose.
-Then he’ll remove blockages to help your sinuses drain.
+Then they’ll remove blockages to help your sinuses drain.

 Mucus.
 The material made by the sinuses.
 Under normal conditions, they make about 6 cups of it a day.
 But allergies or other triggers like smoking can boost your mucus factory.